 - Low-profile design with front grip, long 16.4-foot power cord, and the extended base for convenient operation

-Above all, Makita 9903 Sander is one of the quietest sanders (at only 84dB) in its class that can help you complete all the paint/rust removal with no noise at all (or very less-noise).
+Makita 9903 Sander is one of the quietest in its class (at only 84dB).
+This helps you complete all your paint/rust removal with no noise at all (or very less-noise).

-Since it comes from a most reliable brand, it’s 30 days replacement or refund (if not satisfied) along with a 1-year warranty that makes your purchase completely risk-free.
+Also, since it comes from a most reliable brand, it’s 30 days replacement or refund (if not satisfied) along with a 1-year warranty, it makes your purchase completely risk-free.

-In case you want to know more about using a belt sander for paint removal, you can check the below video.
+In case you want to know about using a belt sander, you can check the below video.

 2- Wagner SprayTech PaintEater